sjain-stanford/wrkstn-setup/README.md

 $ source /scratch/tensorflow/bin/activate
 $ pip3 install --upgrade tensorflow-gpu
 ```

-Successfully installed, but on running `import tensorflow as tf`, it complains: `ImportError: libcublas.so.8.0: cannot open shared object file.
+It is successfully installed, however on running `import tensorflow as tf` it errors out: `ImportError: libcublas.so.8.0: cannot open shared object file.
 No such file or directory`.
-So it is looking for CUDA toolkit v8.0, but we have installed CUDA toolkit v9.0.

-Hence TF-GPU compiled binaries are old, and need to build from source, as described in https://devtalk.nvidia.com/default/topic/1026198/cuda-9-0-importerror-libcublas-so-8-0/
+So it is looking for CUDA 8, but the installed version is CUDA 9.
+Hence the pre-built binaries are old, and we would have to build Tensorflow from source [[ref](https://devtalk.nvidia.com/default/topic/1026198/cuda-9-0-importerror-libcublas-so-8-0/)].

 ### Build from source: